 Bad Afro Records is an independent record label based in Copenhagen.
 We love psychedelic rock and vinyl and currently we are working with bands like Baby Woodrose, Spids Nøgenhat, Telstar Sound Drone, Bellhound Choir, The Dandelion, The Janitors, Narcosatanicos, The Setting Son and Dragontears.
 We are looking for good tunes but are not afraid of acid.

 The label was founded in 1996 with the purpose of releasing rock’n’roll, punk, surf and garage rock from the Scandinavian countries + Finland.
 The first half of our existence the label worked with bands such as The Hellacopters, Turbonegro, The Nomads.
-The Flaming Sideburns, Backyard Babies, Sweatmaster, The Defectors, The Burnouts, Ricochets, Mother Superior, 22 Pistepirkko and Silver as well as many other bands pretty much in the same vein.
+The Flaming Sideburns, Backyard Babies, Sweatmaster, The Defectors, The Burnouts, Ricochets, Mother Superior, Larry & the Lefthanded, The Royal Beat Conspiracy, 22 Pistepirkko and Silver as well as many other bands pretty much in the same vein.

 Bad Afro loves vinyl and all releases are released in this format.
-Which does not mean that we oppose digital music or, well….
-Bad Afro is connected to iTunes, Amazon, E-music, Klicktrack, TDC PLAY, FNAC, WIMP, Spotify, Napster, Rhapsody, Nokia and many, many other digital shops.
+Which does not mean that we oppose digital music.
+Bad Afro is connected to iTunes, Amazon, E-music, Klicktrack, TDC PLAY, FNAC, Tidal, Spotify, Napster, Rhapsody and many, many other digital shops.
 But vinyl rules!